Learnability of a hybrid quantum-classical neural network for graph-structured quantum data: Introduction

 The remainder of this paper is organized as follows.
-Section \ref{22} reviews the related contributions of QNNs about graph-structured classical and quantum data, as well as deep residual networks both in classical and quantum concept.
-In Section \ref{33}, the basic concepts and operators in quantum computing we use in the paper are briefly introduced, and the graph-structured quantum data is also explained here.
-Section \ref{44} describes how to learn graph-structured quantum data using Res-HQCNN.
-It includes details about our model’s architecture and the training algorithm for semisupervised quantum states, both with and without a graph.
-To test the learning efficiency, Section \ref{5} presents the experimental simulations and serious analysis.
-Section \ref{6} gives the conclusion of this paper.
+Section \ref{22} reviews related works on QNNs dealing with graph-structured classical and quantum data, as well as deep residual networks from both classical and quantum perspectives.
+Section \ref{44} presents our approach to learning graph-structured quantum data using Res-HQCNN, including detailed descriptions of the model architecture and the training algorithm for semi-supervised quantum states with or without graph.
+To test the learning efficiency, Section \ref{5} reports experimental simulations along with comprehensive analysis.
+Finally, section \ref{6} concludes the paper and offers discussions on future directions.